 BIOC 6227.
 Biochemistry Seminar.
 1 Credit.

 Current literature in biochemistry.
-Limited to graduate students in the department.
-May be repeated for credit.
+Cannot be repeated for credit.
+Restricted to graduate students in the biochemistry and molecular medicine program.

 BIOC 6234.
 Biochemical and Bioinformatic Approaches to Protein Structure and Function.
 3 Credits.

 Molecular biological, biophysical, chemical, and bioinformatic approaches to understanding protein structure and function.
 Protein folding, interactions, and ligand binding.

 BIOC 6235.
 Seminar in Genomics, Proteomics, and Bioinformatics.
 1 Credit.

 The structure and function of genes and genomes; genomic theories, methods, and data analysis including bioinformatics and database mining.
 BIOC 6221 and BIOC 6222 may be taken as corequisites.
 Prerequisites: BIOC 6221 and BIOC 6222.

 BIOC 6237.
 Proteomics and Biomarkers.
 2 Credits.

 Experimental proteomics, protein/proteome analysis, bioinformatics of proteomics, systems biology and structural genomics.

 Research applications of knowledge in genomics and proteomics.
 Prerequisite: BIOC 6236.
 Laboratory fee.